MaterializeInc/materialize/doc/developer/design/20230126_designs_reviews.md

 Additionally, it would require tooling to enforce certain state transitions, which we don't have the capacity for at the moment.

 Notable examples for RFC-style processes follow:
-* Rust's RFC process aims at creating high-quality designs, while giving authors the confidence that they get the attention they deserve.
+* Rust's [RFC process](https://rust-lang.github.io/rfcs/) aims at creating high-quality designs, while giving authors the confidence that they get the attention they deserve.
   It is rather heavy-weight and has an own bot to ensure proper state transitions and to nag reviewers.
   We can learn from it that good guidance seems to result in better design.
-* Ember's design process follows Rust's process, but is less formal.

-One alternative is to not change the current design doc process and leave it as-is, which defaults to engineers creating designs in Notion.
-The benefit is that we don't add (perceived) overhead, but at the expense of the problems mentioned here.
-Specifically, it doesn't capture discussions well, and does not permit external users to understand design choices.

-## RFC-style process

   Rust's [RFC process](https://rust-lang.github.io/rfcs/0002-rfc-process.html) demonstrates that guidelines can encourage good designs.
   It requires engineers to follow a specific set of steps to shepherd their proposals from an initial idea through reviews to a final design.

   These steps seem to be involved, and require tooling/awareness to be carried out correctly.
   We see this as a viable alternative once the company grows further and needs to make technically difficult decisions, but it seems to heavyweight to implement it at this point.
+* Ember's [design process](https://rfcs.emberjs.com/) follows Rust's process, but is less formal.

+One alternative is to not change the current design doc process and leave it as-is, which defaults to engineers creating designs in Notion.
+The benefit is that we don't add (perceived) overhead, but at the expense of the problems mentioned here.
+Specifically, it doesn't capture discussions well, and does not permit external users to understand design choices.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 It is unclear if the changes we suggest will solve the problems around our current design document approach.
-It seems we need to try out different approaches to test if they improve the situation, and this is one of such experiments.
+We belive that it is a first step into the right direction, and with more experience we can decide whether it fulfills our goals or whether we need to refine the process.

 # Future work
 [future-work]: #future-work